 Action Lead Timescale Action taken by Clinical Board / Corporate Directorate 8.2 What are the key actions identified as a result of completing the EHIA?
-To ensure that an interpreter/translation is requested immediately to avoid delay and ensure patients are provided with information in their preferred language in a timely manner.
-All appropriate staff As and When required/req uested Staff will be/are made aware of our Interpretation and Translation policy and its use with service users.
+To ensure that an interpreter/translation is requested immediately if appropriate to avoid delay and ensure patients are provided with information in their preferred language in a timely manner.
+All approp riate staff As and when required/re quested Staff will be/are made aware of our Interpretation and Translation policy and its use with service users.
 8.3 Is a more comprehensive Equalities Impact Assessment or Health Impact Assessment required?
-Not required N/A N/A No action This means thinking about relevance and proportionality to the Equality Act and asking: is the impact significant enough that a more formal and full consultation is required?
+This means thinking about Not required N/A N/A No action relevance and proportionality to the Equality Act and asking: is the impact significant enough that a more formal and full consultation is required?